 - 1. Criteria for Substantial Deviation and Significant Amendments - i.
-Substantial Deviation from the 5-Year Plan: - a.
-Addition or deletion of Strategic Goals. - b.
-Any deviation that requires review and input by the ARHA Residents Association (ARA) as well the approval by the Board of Commissioners. - 2.
+Substantial Deviation from the 5-Year Plan: - Addition or deletion of Strategic Goals. - b.
+Any deviation that requires review and input by the ARHA Residents Association (ARA) as well the approval by the Board of Commissioners. - c.
+Any proposed demolition, disposition, homeownership, Capital Fund Financing, development, or mixed finance projects. - 2.
 Significant Amendment or Modification to the Annual Plan - a.
 Any change to rent or admission policies or organization of the waiting list. - b.
-Additions of non-emergency (\) work items over \$50,000 in the CFG (items not included in the latest approved PHA Plan Capital Fund Annual Statement or 5-Year Agency Plan). - c.
-Any change with regard to demolition or disposition, designation of housing, homeownership program or conversion activities.
+Additions of non-emergency () work items over \$50,000 in the CFG (items not included in the latest approved PHA Plan Capital Fund Annual Statement or 5-Year Agency Plan). - c.
+Any change with regard to demolition or disposition, designation of housing, homeownership program, conversion activities, mixed finance proposals for new developments.